faastjs/faast.js/docs/06-local.md

 ---
 id: local
+title: Local provider
 hide_title: true
 ---

 # Running faast.js locally

-Local mode allows you to run faast.js functions without a cloud provider account or network connectivity.
+The local provider allows you to run faast.js functions without a cloud provider account or network connectivity.
+The primary goal is to provide an easy way to debug faast modules as if they were running in the cloud.
+Therefore serialization checks and queueing and other activities not strictly necessary for local execution are still performed, to ensure more similarity to faast.js use with a cloud provider.

 Each invocation in local mode starts a new process, up to the [concurrency limit](./api/faastjs.commonoptions.concurrency.md).
 Processes are reused for subsequent calls just as they are in a real cloud function, allowing you to test caching strategies.